 But somehow, you still have roughly the same amount in savings as you did at $45,000.
 The apartment got nicer.
 The car got newer.
 The restaurants got fancier.
 The vacations got longer.
 Every raise was absorbed by a corresponding lifestyle upgrade, leaving your savings rate unchanged, or worse.

 This is lifestyle inflation (also called lifestyle creep), and it is the primary reason high earners still live paycheck to paycheck.
-According to CNBC and Morning Consult data, roughly 30% of people earning over $100,000 report living paycheck to paycheck.
+According to a CNBC and Morning Consult survey, roughly 30% of people earning over $100,000 report living paycheck to paycheck.
 The problem is not income.
 It is the gap between income and spending.

 Why lifestyle inflation is so dangerous